axsh/vdc_training/workshop_03_load_balancer/01_load_balancers.md

 ## Goals

-* Learn how to set up and use Wakame-vdc's load balancing feature
+* Learn how to set up Wakame-vdc's load balancers

 ## Assignment